-It may not be that easy to spot the best smart water bottle from the variety of available devices since, from the outside, it can seem that you can just snap in a couple sensors to a regular water bottle, add a mobile app which connects through Bluetooth and you’re set, you now have a smart device, but, things require a bit more finesse and a proper implementation of all the necessary elements.
-That being said, a smart water bottle should be able to accurately track your water intake and, using a proprietary mobile app (it usually connects to either an iOS or Android device via Bluetooth) it should be able to create charts and new goals, as well as send notifications to remind you to drink enough water throughout the day.
+I have been trying to find the best smart water bottle for a while from the variety of available devices and, while at first glance, it may seem that you can just snap in a couple of sensors to a regular water bottle, add a mobile app and you’re set, you now have a smart device.
+But, while this may unfortunately be true for some brands, things do require a bit more finesse and a proper implementation of all the necessary elements to get a good product.
+That being said, a smart water bottle should be able to accurately track your water intake and, using a mobile app (compatible with iOS or Android and connected via Bluetooth) it should be able to create charts and new goals, as well as send notifications to remind you to drink enough water throughout the day – a stylish design is also going to be a plus.